quasarframework/quasar-framework.org/source/guide/ssr-configuring-ssr.md

 }
 ```

 > If you decide to go with a PWA client takeover (**which is a killer combo**), the Quasar CLI PWA mode will be installed too.
 You may want to check out the [Quasar PWA](/guide/pwa-introduction.html) guide too.
+But most importantly, make sure you read [SSR with PWA](/guide/ssr-configuring-ssr.html) page.

 When building, `extendWebpack()` and `chainWebpack()` will receive one more parameter (Object), currently containing `isServer` or `isClient` boolean props, because there will be two Webpack builds (one for the server-side and one for the client-side).